“I have never let my schooling interfere with my education” — Mark Twain

 May 15, 2012, I graduated with a Masters of Business Administration from the University of Georgia DEBT FREE!!!
 I don’t know if I was happier to have the education or no debt….
 I’m pretty sure both!

 I was able to change careers and started my first management role.
-I believe that the MBA taught me much more than Finance, Marketing, Information Technology and Accounting degrees.
 It taught me how to work with a team, taught me the art of budgeting, and taught me how to earn more income than what my job provided.
 Those skills are invaluable.

 Living without debt provides the creativity to achieve those dreams and goals you formulate.
 You see, with a credit card always in our back pocket, or loans readily available, it limits our creativity to what we really can achieve.
 It puts us in a mentality of lack rather than a mentality of abundance and creativity!
 Next time you are ready to make that big purchase, ask yourself two questions.
 “Can I make a plan?” and “What creative activities can I do to generate the income I need?”
 Make a list for your goal, take action and achieve your goals bigger and better than you ever thought possible!!